RichardKnight88/trust-pisits/README.md

 ## Challenges

-Using git as a team was a challenge.
+Using Git as a team was a challenge.
 This was the first time we had utilised branches and some members were less confident with the process of merging and pushing.
 To combat this we looked to have the whole team present for these moments.